calogica/calogica.com/_posts/2018-12-17-parsing-nested-json-snowflake.md

 categories: [sql]
 comments: true
 ---
-Over the last couple of months working with clients, we've been working with a few new datasets containing nested JSON.
+Over the last couple of months working with clients, we've been working with a few new datasets containing [nested JSON](https://www.stitchdata.com/docs/data-structure/nested-data-structures-row-count-impact).
 In many cases, clients are looking to us to pre-process this data in Python or R to flatten out these nested structures into tabular data before loading to a data warehouse platform, such as Snowflake.

 However, given the powerful (if under-documented) JSON features of Snowflake, we can often avoid a more complex Python-based processing pipeline, and query JSON data directly in our ELT pipelines (for example, as part of a **[dbt](https://www.getdbt.com/){:target="_blank"}** project).

-Let's take an example dataset and explore 3 use cases for JSON manipulation in Snowflake:
+In this post, we'll take an example dataset and explore 3 use cases for JSON manipulation in Snowflake:
-- How to simple extract values from single-level JSON if we know the name of the keys ahead of time (sort of as a warm up)
+- How to extract simple values from single-level JSON if we know the name of the keys ahead of time (sort of as a warm up)
-- How to extract values from known JSON keys that are nested one or more levels deep (fun!)
+- How to extract values from known JSON keys that are nested one or more levels deep
 - How to extract the keys _and_ values from JSON dictionaries, even nested ones

 ### Getting the Data

-For the examples below, we'll assume the following data, which we get straight from the [Snowflake support documentation](https://support.snowflake.net/s/article/json-data-parsing-in-snowflake).
+For the examples below, we'll assume the following data, which we took straight from the [Snowflake support documentation](https://support.snowflake.net/s/article/json-data-parsing-in-snowflake).

 ```json